nybatista/frontend-assignment/README.md

 This assignment tests the following:
 * NPM/Webpack frontend production
 * HTML development
-* ES6 Javascript
+* ES6 JavaScript
 * SCSS/CSS development

 The goal of this Assignment is to understand a candidate's approach when assigned a task.

 Questions are encouraged.
 You should feel free to reach out for assistance in any aspect that does not make sense or that may not be familiar to you.

 Candidates are judged on their attention to detail and ability to accomplish the task as efficiently as possible in a team environment, and not primarily on personal proficiency.